smtilson/pp3-command-line-game/README.md

 The project was coded in python.
 I used:
 - git and GitHub for version control,
-- the python packages gspread, google-auth-oauthli, and ipython,
+- the python packages gspread, and google-auth-oauthli
 - the Code Institute Template for PP3 for the interface of the deployed project,
 - Heroku to host the project,
 - <a href="http://www.draw.io">Draw.io</a> for flow charts.
+- Flake8 for validation
+- IPython for a console/repl

 ### Technology adjacent references
 - <a href="https://www.youtube.com/shorts/cTE0ec3IurE?app=desktop">Ruler in VScode editor</a>